sshambar/WX-HWS/README.md

 This version requires WeeWX software with the CRT extension to denerate data feeds for the conditions from your personal weather station.
 WeeWX is available at http://weewx.com

 This version is designed explicitly to harness the powerful WeeWX database to generate the weather data charts and statistical data.
-It is built on the current MB-UB40-FFT which is now maintained by Lightmaster (Meteobridge-Weather34-Template)
+It is built on the current MB-UB40-RRW which is now maintained by Lightmaster (Meteobridge-Weather34-Template).
+A key metric for this project is to maintain design, functional and performance parity with the MB-UB40 parent.
+Although not an absolute guarantee, the aim is to update WX-HWS within 24 hours of the parent being updated.

 If you are happy to use Weather Underground as a source of data for chart generation you are strongly recommended to use the Ken True CU-HWS version (https://github.com/ktrue/CU-HWS) as your first choice which can be configured out-of-the-box to be used with WeeWX.